nodejs/TSC/Member-Travel-Fund.md

  * Include the presentation you intend to give, if applicable.
  * Include the size of the stipend you wish to receive.
   * Reimbursement stipends are expected to vary with travel distance.
   * In the PR description, tag the group relevant to the request: @nodejs/tsc or @nodejs/commcomm-members.
-If unsure, include both.
+  If unsure, just pick one, and that group will tag with the other group if they believe it is more appropriate.
 * Once the final amount spent is known, update the table again with that information.

 ### Reimbursement

 Once the request has been approved, provide receipts as attachments in an email stating your name, the participation covered, and the total approved for reimbursement.
-Send to ap@linuxfoundation.org and cc tracyhinds@linuxfoundation.org with subject ```Node.js Member Travel Fund```.
+Send to ap@linuxfoundation.org and cc tracyhinds@linuxfoundation.org with subject `Node.js Member Travel Fund`.
 Due to privacy, the Individual Members list is not public.
 This team will verify the requester is on the Individual Members list before funds are dispersed.
 This dispersement is generally processed within 30 days.
+The community manager or a member of the Node.js Foundation team within the Linux Foundation will report back amounts consumed from the travel allocation on a monthly basis to the Chairs.

 **The following considerations are made for approval of the request:**